 Next, we arranged for a bit of earth-moving.
 I wanted a small pond, and near it I planned a level meadow.
 Moving a cubic yard of clay is heavy work, and it had to be done by hand, since the back yard had no access for vehicles.
 Laborers wielding shovels was the only way.
 Soon I had an 8′ wide meadow, and a dreadful-looking hole that was to become my dreamed-of pond.

 This article is part one in a series about the development of the garden.
-Look for more articles on this topic soon.
+Look for more articles on this topic soon, including a screen share.

 Liz Katz is a recently retired environmental health scientist.
 She fell in love with native California plants by way of a class at Merritt College.
 Current pursuits include Nonviolent Communication, creative writing, and volunteering at the UC Berkeley Botanical Garden.
 She lives in Oakland with her husband and their geriatric cat.